Linkedin

 Price

-The price of the master's degree (updated for the academic year 2023/2024) corresponds to the public prices established by the regional government and you can find the link to the updated document on the website of the Study Management Service in the pdf document Frequently asked questions for master's students.
+The price of the master's degree can be found on the page of the Study Management Service, is in line with the public prices set by the regional government.
+You can find the updated link on the website of the Study Management Service.
 The prices shown on our website are subject to change as they are managed by the Generalitat Valenciana (regional government).

 Profile of graduates